 Changes should be project-oriented, synchronized with a predefined clear plan of action as well as authorities and individuals responsible for the implementation of each project.
 Such projects should first and foremost be:

 1. New governing judicial bodies as the agents of change.
-HCJ staff is cleared by the Integrity and Ethics Commission, and if the goal is not met – the constitutional changes should create a new body with a majority (at least for a transitional period) of members from the civic society with impeccable reputation.
+HCJ staff is cleared by an independent body, and if the goal is not met – the constitutional changes should create a new body with a majority (at least for a transitional period) of members from the civic society with impeccable reputation.
 New members of the HCJ, staffing and disciplinary bodies, and prosecutors are appointed only after careful scrutiny of integrity and a transparent contest with a decisive vote by members of the public and international experts (the latter are engaged on a temporary basis to ensure credibility of the staffing policy).
-Judges and prosecutors delegate their representatives to these bodies not through intermediaries, but through direct electronic voting among the candidates, who pass pre-screening with the participation of the public and international experts.
+Judges and prosecutors delegate their representatives to these bodies not through intermediaries, but through direct electronic voting among the candidates, who passed pre-screened with the participation of the public and international experts.

 2. New judicial institutions.
 In the Supreme Court, the law establishes an anti-corruption chamber, the selection of judges to which is carried out under the rules of selection of judges to HCCJ with the involvement of the Public Council of International Experts.
 The Supreme Administrative Court is created to consider administrative cases of national importance in the first instance.
 A classic jury trial should be introduced, where jurors make decisions about a person's guilt, as well as magistrates in territorial communities as a solution alternative to settling the dispute in court.
 The practice of prolonged stay of the same persons in the positions of chairmen of courts should be dismissed.

 3. Monitoring of the integrity of judges and prosecutors as a mechanism for accountability.
-There is a need to determine the mechanism for exercising the duties of judges and prosecutors, as well as the candidates for these positions, to prove the legality of the origin of property, non-performance of which should be the ground for dismissal (rejection of the candidature).
+The mechanism for exercising the duties of judges and prosecutors, as well as the candidates for these positions, to prove the legality of the origin of property, non-performance of which should be the ground for dismissal (rejection of the candidature) should be determined.
 The transparency of qualification assessment procedures should be enhanced with the possibility of reviewing the decisions of the previous composition of the HCJ.
 Inappropriate conduct by a retired judge who has prejudiced the authority of the justice may be the ground for his/her deprival of the status of a retired judge.